Worship: Sundays at 9:00am

 What do people wear?

 Come as you are.
 You don’t need to clean yourself up - let Jesus do that.
 We are relaxed in attire but some people do like to dress up to worship in Trinity Hall.
-You'll see a spectrum from jeans to business casual.
+You'll see a spectrum from t-shirts and jeans to business casual.
 In the summer, you might see shorts and flip-flops.
 Some who work the night shift at the hospitals may come in scrubs.

 What if I need to step out of the service?